zero-radiance/zero-radiance.github.io/_source_/content/post/analytic-media.md

 }
 ```

 Note that using this function (rather than calling `OptDepthSpherExpMedium` twice and subtracting the results) is beneficial not only for performance but also for correctness: it avoids numerical instability near the horizon where ray directions are prone to alternate between the two hemispheres, which could cause subtraction to result in negative optical depth values.
-For performance (and numerical stability) reasons, it may be also worth making a special case for when the point \\(\bm{y}\\) is far enough to be considered outside the atmosphere (if `exp(Z - zY) < EPS`, for instance).
+For performance (and numerical stability) reasons, it may be also worth making a special case for when the point $\bm{y}$ is far enough to be considered outside the atmosphere (if `exp(Z - zY) < EPS`, for instance).
 In that case, `chY = 0` is an adequate approximation.

 #### Sampling Exponential Media of a Spherical Atmosphere